jmiba/ai-service-chatbot/README.md

 We ship a `docker-compose.yaml` that runs two core services (plus an optional watchdog):

 - `chatbot`: the Streamlit UI (builds the local app and exposes `8501`)
-- `cli-runner`: an on-demand helper container for heavy scraping/vectorization runs; invoke it with `docker compose run --rm --profile cli cli-runner --mode vectorize` (or `both`) so the job happens outside the UI process while still sharing secrets/state
+- `cli-runner`: an on-demand helper container for heavy scraping/vectorization runs; invoke it with `docker compose run --rm --profile cli cli-runner --mode vectorize` (or `all`/`cleanup`) so the job happens outside the UI process while still sharing secrets/state
 - `autoheal`: optional watchdog that restarts unhealthy containers

 1. Build the image (Docker or Podman both work):